metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

 !!! question "Task 1"
     We can run it directly with:
     ```BASH
-    ---8<--- "scripts/tutorials/tutorial1/test_binning.sh:3:11"
+    ---8<--- "scripts/tutorials/tutorial1/test_binning.sh:3:12"
     ```

+For reference, your complete parameter file looks like this:
+???
+Parameter-file

+    ```BASH
+    ---8<--- "default/tutorials/tutorial1/fullpipeline_binning.yml"
+    ```

 ## Assembly evaluation by read mapping

-Before we have a look on the binning results, we will have a look on the assembly results again, we now have a mapping of the reads back to the assembly which has been computed for the binning process.
-We will load that data after some preprocessing into the IGV genome browser.
+Before we take a closer look at the binning results, let us first check the mapping of the reads to the assembly (alignment) that was computed as part of the binning process and saved in file with the `.bam` prefix.
+The number of reads mapped to the contigs of the assembly is called the contig abundance and is also used as input to a binning tool to separate contigs.

 !!! question "Task 2"
-    We first have to sort the BAM file by starting position of the alignments.
-This can be done using samtools.
+    First we have to index the sorted BAM file:
     ```BASH
     cd ~/mgcourse/
     ```
     ```BASH
-    samtools sort -o output/data/1/binning/0.5.0/contigMapping/data_sorted.bam -@ 28 output/data/1/binning/0.5.0/contigMapping/data.bam
+    samtools index output/data/1/binning/*/contigMapping/data.bam
     ```

+Usually a bam file has to be sorted before it can be indexed.
+The sorting has already been done for you by the Toolkit.

 !!! question "Task 3"
-    Now we have to index the sorted BAM file:
+    To look at the BAM file you can use the following command (You can quit less with `q`):
     ```BASH
     cd ~/mgcourse/
     ```
     ```BASH
-    samtools index output/data/1/binning/0.5.0/contigMapping/data_sorted.bam
+    samtools view output/data/1/binning/*/contigMapping/data.bam | less
     ```

+IGV, or Integrated Genome Viewer, is an open-source bioinformatics tool designed for the interactive visualization and exploration of genomic data.
+It primarily serves as a platform to view alignments of sequencing reads against a reference genome, aiding in the identification of genetic variants such as SNPs (Single Nucleotide Polymorphisms) and indels (insertions and deletions).
+Beyond read alignment, IGV supports various data types, including gene annotations and expression levels, offering a comprehensive view that enhances understanding of the genomic context.
+In our case, we are only interested in the alignment.

 !!! question "Task 4"
-    To look at the BAM file use:
-    ```BASH
-    cd ~/mgcourse/
-    ```
-    ```BASH
-    samtools view output/data/1/binning/0.5.0/contigMapping/data_sorted.bam | less
-    ```

-!!! question "Task 5"
     Now copy/link everything you need for igv in a seperate folder:

     ```BASH